-When modifying a unique index, you can use the Before and After Schema Update Data Procedures to ensure that unique records exist in the database after the update.
-The Before Schema Update Data Procedure can save the record ID of each record in the table.
+When modifying a unique index, you can use the pre and post Schema Update Data Procedures to ensure that unique records exist in the database after the update.
+The pre-Schema Update Data Procedure can save the record ID of each record in the table.
 During the schema update the index can be deactivated.
-Then the After Schema Update Data Procedure can find the records that the Before Schema Update Data Procedure saved and delete or modify those records to meet the requirements of the modified index.
-You need to manually re-activate the index using the OpenEdge utility after the schema update is complete.
+The post-Schema Update Data Procedure can find the records that the pre-Schema Update Data Procedure saved and delete or modify those records to meet the requirements of the modified index.
+Data procedures should be objects that are maintained by Roundtable and assigned to the Workspace in which the Schema Update process is being performed.
+These objects can then be assigned to run either before or after the physical database update occurs and in any order that you choose.